IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Experimental Setup and Analysis

 \subsection{Methods Comparison}

-Our evaluation is divided into 2 parts.
-In the first part, we compare both qualitatively and quantitatively, the performance of IFSS-Net using the full supervision mode (IFSS-Net-FS) and the weak supervision mode (IFSS-Net-WS).
-Then, we compare our volume predictions against a state-of-the-art deep learning propagation method (PG-Net) based on a Siamese Network~\cite{wug2018fast}.
-Finally, we consider a 3D-Unet with full supervision as a baseline.
-All methods are reported over the validation and test data.
-In the second part of the evaluation, we compare our methods to non-learning segmentation based methods, both qualitatively and quantitatively.
+Our evaluation is divided into four parts, where we compare both qualitatively and quantitatively the performance of IFSS-Net. \emph{In the first part}, we evaluate the core architecture of our model for the automatic volumetric segmentation task only, trained in a fully supervised fashion.
+To this end, we simplify the full-model architecture in Fig.~\ref{GD} to ignore the propagation task by discarding: 1) the interactive setting, 2) the recurrence relationship, 3) the global feature matching and 4) the 3D twin Encoder $E_\varphi$.
+We refer to this baseline segmentation network as Seg-Net-FS, and we use to fairly compare our approach against other supervised volumetric segmentation methods such as 3D U-Net, V-Net and DAF3D networks, which are designed to perform segmentation on volumetric data in a fully supervised manner. \emph{In the second part,} we extended the Seg-Net-FS to IFSS-Net, by adding back all the discarded components, to jointly and reintegrating back the propagation task within the segmentation framework.
+Herein, we evaluate the performance of IFSS-Net: i) in fully supervised (IFSS-Net-FS) and weakly supervised (IFSS-Net-WS) manners, ii) against a state-of-the-art deep-learning propagation method (PG-Net) based on a Siamese Network~\cite{wug2018fast}, and iii) against the Seg-Net-FS to demonstrate the benefits of our IFSS-Net jointly considering the segmentation and propagation tasks. \emph{In the third part}, we perform a series of ablation studies to highlight the effectiveness of each of the modules defining our IFFS-Net. \emph{In the fourth part}, we compare our methods to non-learning segmentation based methods.
 We used the Slicer 3D open-source software~\cite{fedorov20123d} with built-in algorithms that propagate masks from initial reference annotations.
-We specifically use: ``Fill Between Slices (FBS)", ``Grow from seeds (GFS)" and ``Watershed (WS)" methods.
+We specifically use: Fill Between Slices (FBS), Grow from seeds (GFS) and Watershed (WS) methods.